top of page

 2022

-me that I should let go of wearability and functionality to focus on shapes, memories and emotions.
-My main research topic and curiosity in contemporary jewellery is to understand the boundaries of what jewellery is and I am curious to explore this question and understand the significance of actualizing objects on the edge of this field.
+My main research focus in contemporary jewellery is to explore the boundaries of what jewellery is.
+I am curious to understand and push these boundaries, exploring the significance of creating objects at the edge of this field.

 1.png